Will Vinegar Remove Adhesives From Plastic?

 By: HowStuffWorks.com Contributors |

-Glue and other adhesives cause substances to stick together by forming strong molecular bonds, so to separate items, you need to break the adhesive bonds that hold them together.
-Depending on the type and strength of the particular adhesive, you can usually use vinegar to safely remove adhesives from plastic, wood or glass.
+Glue and other adhesives cause substances to stick together by forming strong molecular bonds, so in order to separate items, you need to break the adhesive bonds that hold them together.
+Here's how to get sticky residue off plastic using common household items.

 Advertisement